dokku/dokku/docs/development/plugin-triggers.md

 ### `receive-app`

 - Description: Allows you to customize what occurs when an app is received.
-Normally just triggers an application build.
+Normally just triggers an app build.
 - Invoked by: `dokku git-hook`, `dokku ps:rebuild`
 - Arguments: `$APP $REV` (`$REV` may not be included in cases where a repository is not pushed)
 - Example: